SciBorgs/SciGuides/projects/intro-to-programming/Java102.md

 Write a non-static method that calculates and returns the angle in degrees between a point and the positive x axis.
 Or more specifically, the angle of point p is the angle from the positive x axis to the line that goes through the origin and point p.
 Counterclockwise is positive.

 This will require trigonometry.
-If you're not familiar with basic trig, ....
+If you're not familiar with basic trig, look at [this doc](link).

 You can look up how to perform trigonometric functions in Java (the Java trig functions generally operate in radians, so you'll need to use `Math.toDegrees` and `Math.toRadians` to make sure you're being consistent about units).